-The Urban Planning Area, Area of Interest and Urban Reserve Planning Area mutually defined by the COUNTY and the CITY includes the areas designated on the Washington County-King City UPAA "Exhibit "A" to this agreement.
+The Urban Planning Area and Urban Reserve Planning Area mutually defined by the COUNTY and the CITY includes the areas designated on the Washington County-Tualatin UPAA "Exhibit A" to this agreement.

 - II.
-Coordination of Comprehensive Planning and Development - A. Amendments to or Adoption of a Comprehensive Plan or Implementing Regulation - 1.
+Coordination of Comprehensive Planning and Development - A Amendments to or Adoption of a Comprehensive Plan or Implementing Regulation. - 1.
 Definitions